Rematriation

 The term rematriation describes the process of "returning to the sacred Mother".
 This returning specifically refers to the restoring of relationships between Indigenous peoples and their ancestral lands and artifacts (typically through the repossession of those lands and items), the use of traditional and cultural Indigenous knowledge to care for the Earth, and the honoring of Indigenous matrilineal systems.
-A theoretical concept initially introduced in 1988 by Native feminist author Lee Maracle, rematriation has grown into a worldwide movement led by Indigenous women and adopted by Native collectives, artists, organizations, as well as many land trusts, across the world.
-It has also become a concept adopted and applied by academic spheres across numerous disciplines.
+A theoretical concept initially introduced in 1988 by Native feminist author Lee Maracle, rematriation is by Indigenous women and adopted by Native collectives, artists, organizations, as well as many land trusts.
+It has also become a concept adopted and applied by academic spheres across disciplines.
 Many academics have come to believe that rematriation in itself implies the need for rekindling and fostering relationships with nature and underrepresented communities, and continued action to shift colonial, heteropatriarchal, binary systems.
-Steven Newcomb (Lenape) discusses the act of rematriation as restoring “a living culture to its rightful place on Mother Earth” or the restoring of “a people to a spiritual way of life, in sacred relationship with their ancestral lands, without external interference” (Healing, Restoration, and Rematriation).
+Steven Newcomb (Lenape) discusses the act of rematriation as restoring "a living culture to its rightful place on Mother Earth" or the restoring of "a people to a spiritual way of life, in sacred relationship with their ancestral lands, without external interference" (Healing, Restoration, and Rematriation).
 Rematriation is practiced as a cyclical pattern that focuses on four characteristics which allow for research reflexivity: growth and healing, inspiring change, reflection, and (re)birth (Gauthier, 148).

 Origin

 Rematriation stems from a reframing of the concept of repatriation.
 The new word was first introduced in 1988 by Stó:lō author Lee Maracle, in the manuscript for her book, I Am Woman.
-She used the term in order to decolonize the process of repatriation.
+She used the term to decolonize the process of repatriation.
 While both repatriation and rematriation describe the returning of cultural items and/or lands to the Indigenous groups from which they originated, the latter reframes the concept in terms of the matrilineal structure of many Indigenous groups.
 In honoring the societies structured around women, rematriation opposes the colonial and patriarchal dynamics and systems of violence embedded in the use of repatriation.
-It is important to note, however, that this shift in terminology is mainly cultural, as most laws and policies still remain under the term repatriation.
+This shift in terminology is mainly cultural, as most laws and policies still remain under the term repatriation.
 Headed by Indigenous women, the concept of rematriation morphed into a broader social movement for uplifting the voices and knowledge of Indigenous women and restoring the relationships between Indigenous peoples and their ancestral lands.